 Apart from other traditional banking institutions or services like PayPal that’ve been in the market for a while now, banks need to find ways to handle such players as Apple, Google, and Amazon.

 The wealth gap between banking institutions and the tech giants still seems insurmountable.
 In 2016 the world’s wealthiest bank, Industrial & Commercial Bank of China was valued at $3.47 trillion, America’s richest JPMorgan Chase valued its assets at $2.49 trillion, while Google, the world’s most valuable company was said to be worth $498 billion.
 Still, the situation shouldn’t be disregarded.

-Even though banks have size on their side, they’re also more susceptible to volatile political realities and subject to the constraints of stringent internal policies and industry regulations.
+Even though banks have size on their side, they’re also more susceptible to volatile political realities and subject to the constraints of stringent internal policies, industry regulations and external privacy laws (now also the GDPR).
 When it comes to agility and the ability to embrace or inspire change, on the contrary, they cannot be compared with the tech behemoths.

 The big trio – Apple, Google, and Amazon – have already proven their ability to bring sweeping changes to entire industries.
 To further complicate matters, they’re about to try to upend the industry as, alongside Intuit and PayPal, they’ve formed an alliance aimed at transforming the financial services sector.
 With its seemingly limitless access to information and ability to shape customers’ perceptions, Google is also a rival that traditional financial institutions should not disparage.

 According to Ernst & Young’s Global Consumer Banking Survey 2016, “40% of customers expressed decreased dependence on their bank as their primary financial services provider and have used non-bank providers for financial services in the last 12 months.”